jess-daniel/budget-blocks-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/budget-blocks-fe/) for details on the fronend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+Also, you can view the [iOS Documenation](https://github.com/Lambda-School-Labs/budget-blocks-ios) for details on the iOS application for the project.

 # Information